MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ```

 ### -Comment
 The Comment parameter specifies an optional comment.
-If you specify a value that contains spaces, enclose the value in quotation marks ("), for example: "This is an admin note".
+If you specify a value that contains spaces, encloses the value in quotation marks ("), for example: "This is an admin note".

 ```yaml
 Type: String